Referrals and contacting the service

 We aim to contact you within one to three days.

 If you meet the criteria for our service (outlined below) we will provide you with a more detailed referral form to enable you to access the service.
 Once you complete and return this to us, we will contact you to book you in for an assessment at the most convenient base.

 You can also find us on Twitter @NHS_NGS where we share our latest news.

 Referrals from health and care professionals (such as GPs)

-If you are a health and care professional, such as a GP, you can make a direct referral using our referral form here.
+If you are a health and care professional, such as a GP, you can make a direct referral by completing our Professional Referral form.

 Once we receive a completed referral form, we will make contact with the individual and send you details of the outcome in due course.

 Completed forms should be sent from a secure email address.
 Any information sent via email that isn’t from a secure email address such as nhs.net should be encrypted.
 You can find out more about document encryption in our Safe Haven Guidance (page 15 onwards).